 2007 Crew Chief: Robert “Bootie” Barker

-High Point: Sauter's 5th place finish at the Chevy Rock & Roll 400 at Richmond was the best finish of his career, and it also wound up being his sole Top 5 of the season for Haas CNC Racing.
+High Point: Sauter’s fifth-place finish at the Chevy Rock & Roll 400 at Richmond was the best finish of his career, and it also wound up being his sole top five of the season for Haas CNC Racing.
 While Sauter was experiencing a rather mediocre year on the track, though, his personal life was far from mediocre.
-Sauter and his girlfriend of two years, Paul Menard PR rep Cortney Owen, got engaged during the 2007 season – keeping any on-track struggles well in perspective.
+Sauter and his girlfriend of two years, Paul Menard‘s PR rep Cortney Owen, got engaged during the 2007 season – keeping any on-track struggles well in perspective.
 To our knowledge, the happy couple have not yet set a date for the wedding.

 But while there were flashes of brilliance for the No. 70 “Bootie” Barker-led team, those moments were usually short-lived.
-Whether it was being in the wrong place at the wrong time, mechanical problems, or just plain being overpowered by another team, successes were few for the Haas second team.
-While Sauter earned his first Top 5 of his 67-race Cup career, he also earned only eight Top 20 finishes, a slump which left his team fighting to stay in the Top 35 of the owner points that would guarantee him a spot in the field.
+Whether it was being in the wrong place at the wrong time, mechanical problems or just plain being overpowered by another team, successes were few for the Haas second team.
+While Sauter earned his first top five of his 67-race Cup career, he also earned only eight top-20 finishes, a slump which left his team fighting to stay in the Top 35 in owner points to guarantee him a spot in the field.
 Sauter’s team never quite fell out of that bracket during the second half of the season, but the stress of being in that position eventually took its toll.

 2008 Outlook: Sauter returns to the Nationwide Series in 2008, driving the No. 1 Miccosukee Tribe Chevrolet for Phoenix Racing and owner James Finch.
 This will be Sauter’s second stint at Phoenix Racing, having driven the No. 1 Yellow Transportation Dodge for Finch in the Busch Series in 2005.
 Sauter recorded his last victory to-date in that car, winning at the Milwaukee Mile, his home track.
 Like Sauter, Phoenix Racing has struggled to really find a place in NASCAR, but having success in the past should translate to a smooth transition for both driver and team.
 With a driver like Sauter – his passion for racing and hunger for a win are unmatched – don’t be surprised to see at least a couple of visits to Victory Lane by this team.

-Want to join Nikki on our Frontstretch Staff?
+Want to join Nikki on our Frontstretch staff?
 Now’s your chance to join one of the fastest-growing racing websites on the internet, matching wits with some of the most respected writers in the business today.
-Frontstretch.com is actively seeking 3-5 new staff members for the 2008 season, and you can audition now by clicking here to find out exactly what you need to do.
-When finished, send your completed audition to firstname.lastname@example.org – we hope to hear from you soon!
+Frontstretch is actively seeking 3-5 new staff members for the 2008 season, and you can audition now.